nicolet3/nicolet3/Project_2.md

 ### Canada's Northwest Passage:
 Croker Bay Glaciers
-##### Changes in temperature at melting glaciers at slect depths from the Sea Surface to the seafloor.
+##### Changes in temperature at melting glaciers at select depths from the Sea Surface to the seafloor.

 - Elevation in Meters